aspeakman/SolisControl/README.md

 To set inverter charge and discharge times to one hour per day:

-> python solis_control_req_mod.py -s 60 60
+> python solis_control_req_mod.py 60 60

-## Pyscript installation
+## Home Assistant Pyscript app 'solis_flux_times'

-You will need to install the [Forecast.Solar integration](https://www.home-assistant.io/integrations/forecast_solar/) Copy 'solis_flux_times.py' to the pyscript 'apps' folder Copy 'solis_common.py' and 'solis_control_req_mod.py' to the pyscript 'modules' folder
+## Description

+The app sets charge times just before the start of the ...

+The settings aim based on the predicted solar yield and the existing battery charge level

-In the config.py a key parameter is 'morning_requirement' which is the target energy reserve you want to have in place after your morning cheap rate.
+In the config.yaml a key parameter is 'morning_requirement' which is the target energy reserve you want to have in place after your morning cheap rate.
 The 'reserve' consists of the predicted solar yield for the rest the day and the battery energy stored after charging.